JoaoGFarias/JoaoGFarias.github.io/_posts/2019-05-23-first_experience_a11y_testing.markdown

 1 - Improvements in requirements

   We knew that requirements were fundamental to build quality features.
-We had previously an improvements in performance requirements, so we had a similar strategy for a11y requirements.
+We had previously improvements in performance requirements, so we had a similar strategy for a11y requirements.
 During backlog refinement, we would deep dive in a11y questions and impact.

 2 - A11y in the Definition of Done (DoD)

   DoD was taken very seriously in our team.
 Failing sprints was not a shame, we always strived to meet the same standards.
 Additionally, we had a [zero-bug policy](https://sookocheff.com/post/process/zero-bug-policy/), meaning that, by default, a11y (new) bugs would block the completion of a story/sprint - everyone put this aspect in the same level as functional and performance.

-3 - Testing in Production (TiP)
+3 - Testing in Production

-    We already had some testing in production initiatives of TiP: Logging and monitoring of user behavior and ratio of completion/errors.
+  We already had some testing in production initiatives: Logging and monitoring of user behavior and ratio of completion/errors.
 We added special hooks for a11y evaluation, to better understand which elements were being beneficial or detrimental for the users.

-# Lesson Learned
+# Lessons Learned

 The journey to incorporate a11y development and testing was difficult, but worth.
 This aspect is often given low priority, even over other non-functional aspects, such as performance and security.
 However, we know what **fundamental** it is for the target users.
 Knowing that we could benefit these users, who often have bad experiences with applications, was reason for great pride.

 I would say we took three major lessons from this journey:

-1 - Try to mitigate the cost on the first attempts
+1 - Try to mitigate the cost early in the process

-    Specially if your application is legacy (no tests) on the a11y  aspect, try to mitigate the costs of the testing by leveraging automation to unblock the obvious problems.
+  If your application is legacy (no tests) on the a11y  aspect, try to mitigate the costs of the testing by leveraging automation to unblock the obvious problems.

 2 - Test with the user in mind

   The target users here have special needs and perceptions.
 Work to understand it for better testing

-3 - Get **everyones** buy-in, by making a11y a first-level citizen
+3 - Get **everyone's** buy-in, by making a11y a first-level citizen

   It is fundamental that everyone involved have the same vision on the importance of a11y to the users.